MightyFinger77/ElytraEnchants/README.md

 ## Support
 - if you encounter any issues or have questions, please create an issue on the GitHub repository.

+## To-Do
+- Add more context to When Worn:
+- Combine actual chestplate along with enchantments to make "Armored Elytra"
+- Suggestions welcome!

 ---

 Enjoy safer flying!